introlatin/introlatin.github.io/docs/03-homework/homework.md

 ### Part 2
 {: .no_toc }

-Use the [Week 3 Vocabulary](../vocabulary/week-03-vocabulary) again to indicate the **gender, case, and number** of the given noun form.
+Use the [Week 3 Vocabulary](../vocabulary/week-03-vocabulary) and the [Week 3 Paradigms](../paradigms/week-03-paradigms) again to indicate the **gender, case, and number** of the given noun form.
 In cases of ambiguity, give just one possible answer (you do not need to state them all).
 For example:

 puellās
 **feminine accusative plural**